The holy grail of sports ticket collecting comes as no surprise.

-Available on the market for $15,000 in 2014, the minimum it takes to win a Robinson debut ticket these days is $300,000, which makes it unaffordable to 99.9% of the collecting audience.
+Available on the market for $15,000 in 2014, Robinson's debut ticket with the Brooklyn Dodgers now runs a minimum of $300,000, which makes it unaffordable to 99.9% of the collecting audience.

 "I think most ticket collectors couldn't care less about a player's first appearance in uniform, but isn't his debut," said Matt Fuller, PSA's principal ticket authenticator.
-"But this different.
+"But this is different.
 This is the anomaly.
 This is a very cool ticket in my opinion.”

 Fuller said that "first game in uniform" suggests Robinson might have not played, but he certainly did.